 - Make it fun with songs: Try singing along to female artists to absorb girlish rhythm patterns in a low-pressure, fun way.

-11. Adjust Speaking Intonation
+11. Adjust Intonation

 Managing intonation is one of the best ways to sound more like a woman, as it shapes how everybody perceives the emotion and warmth in your voice.
-Practicing helps you present a more genuine and expressive accent that feels effortless.
+Practicing helps you present a more genuine accent that feels effortless.

 - Raise your pitch at sentence ends: Gently raise your tone toward the end of statements to play up a softer, more womanly intonation.